 Although separated into two distinct parts, Malaysia’s landscape and climate are fairly similar.
 The country has equatorial weather, with the southwest monsoon season from April to October and the northeast monsoon season from October to February.
 There is a dry season from June to October, when burning is conducted in many parts of the country, which can lead to heavy pollution.
 Expats with respiratory problems may wish to keep this in mind.

 Malaysia is a stable country eager to attract foreign businesses and investors.
-With a diverse population, expats are ensured a warm reception while settling in.
+The diverse population ensures a warm reception for expats as they settle in.
 With a high standard of living, beautiful sights to see and interesting cultures to explore, any expat will enjoy their time here.

 Population: 32.7 million